LosVocelos/EWRWC/docs/README.md

 Documentation for the project in Czech language in pdf: [EWRWC.pdf](EWRWC.pdf)

-More recent version is available on overleaf (contact me for the link).
+More recent version is available on overleaf: [EWRWC - LaTeX](https://www.overleaf.com/read/msgpwkbqszqj#7bb36d)